TexasInstruments/precision-adc-examples/README.md

 These functions should be included in an embedded project by including the `'device'.c` and `'device'.h` files.
 Once imported, these functions can be used inline in your main application to assist in the development of higher level functions or complete applications.

 ### Contributing to the project
-- Currently we are not accepting contributions, but if you have feedback for us based upon the examples provided, feel free to email [us](mailto:github_ADC_Examples@ti.com)
+- Currently we are not accepting contributions but if you have feedback for us based upon the examples provided feel free to email [us](mailto:precision-adc-examples-github@list.ti.com)